Because everybody knows you’re supposed to save. Yet, only 47% of Americans have $400 in a savings account right now to cover an emergency.

 A big part of it was that we really believe in keeping the consumer at the center of all the decisions we make. … I cannot tell you how someone else needs to be motivated to save money.
 But they can tell me how they need to be motivated.
 That is the best case that we could ever make for any decisions, and it’s rooted in consumer preference and consumer demand.

-Considering design elements specific to lifelong learners will make the game more relevant and more accessible to players outside school.
+The Principle of Facilitating Lifelong Learning Considering design elements specific to lifelong learners will make the game more relevant and more accessible to players outside school. | |

-Games that focus only on the immediate task at hand may produce short-term gains (e.g., the ability to recall the answer to a math problem), but those gains will be ephemeral and vanish immediately after the test.
-Learning from experiences that don’t account for this principle is not durable.
+When applied Resonant games are not just about schooling.
+Instead they connect with concepts and contexts that transcend school, extending to life not just outside school but beyond.
+They connect to ideas that will be useful for life and applied in the future as well as in the present. | When not applied Games that focus only on the immediate task at hand may produce short-term gains (e.g., the ability to recall the answer to a math problem), but those gains will be ephemeral and vanish immediately after the test.
+Learning from experiences that don’t account for this principle is not durable. |

 The final version of Celebrity Calamity puts players in the role of assistants to famous celebrities.
 The players’ job is to make the celebrities happy by providing them what they ask for, but also to manage their finances to make sure that they don’t go bankrupt.